TABLE OF CONTENTS

 Austin has abundant sunlight and some of the lowest solar integration costs in the country.
 Just as distributed, on-demand mobility, will render fixed-route public transit obsolete, distributed transactive power generation & storage will make coal-fired power plants obsolete.

-For the (OLD) cost of the dubious ProCON tunnel, we could install solar panels on all of the residential structures in Austin.
+A BETTER USE FOR THE TUNNEL MONEYFor the (OLD) cost of the dubious ProCON tunnel, we could install solar panels on all of the residential structures in Austin.

 This would provide a smaller carbon footprint, modernization of our power grid, and a leap to equitable, affordable, clean energy.
 This plan would create thousands of semi-skilled, ‘clean energy,’ economy-boosting, jobs.
 Distributed, solar power, sets us up for the coming clean, electrified New Mobility.
 The best part?
 Reduced or eliminated electric bills for Austin residents!